Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 A fishing report brought to you, not by an expert, but a fishing enthusiast!
 Fishing on The Jenny Bird, out of Tar Cove, Magothy River, Pasadena MD

 As horse owners, we know that one of our horse's favorite pastimes is getting themselves hurt.
-Hopefully, you won't have to deal with any major injuries.
-We can handle most bumps and scrapes at home on our own.
-Sometimes for one reason or another though, the problem is too big for us to deal with.
+We can handle most bumps and scrapes at home on our own, but sometimes, the problem is too big for us to deal with.

 If you have read any of my articles I have mentioned the term heart horse quite a few times.
 I realized that I never explained the meaning of this not so technical horse term.
 I'd assume it means something a little different to everyone, but this is my interpretation.